|

 subsequent arguments to AU) in memorandum “from”

-information; see COVER and MT, and the Aumt register
+information; see COVER and MT, and the Aumt string

 (Boolean-valued; 1).